9 Reasons You’re Not Losing Weight on Keto & What to Do About It

 - Keto flu symptoms like muscle cramps and cravings (these are temporary!)

-Pro tip: You can help kick-start ketosis with Bulletproof Brain Octane C8 MCT Oil.
+Pro tip: You can help kick-start ketosis by adding MCT oil your diet.

 MCT oils are essential parts of your keto toolkit.
 They’re quickly converted into ketones, so they’ll help you enter ketosis faster.
-C8 MCT oil is the best of the best because it produces ketones four times more efficiently than plain coconut oil.
+C8 MCT oil is the best of the best because it produces ketones more efficiently than plain coconut oil or other MCTs.
 That’s a lot of ketones!

 Plus, MCT oil helps you burn fat, gives you sustained energy and boosts brain power, which is especially helpful when you’re adjusting to keto.

 2. You’re eating too much

 If you want to stay at a healthy weight on the keto diet, you still have to be mindful of your calorie intake.